 “The priesthood is the Love of the Heart of Jesus”

-We could have expected the Pope to give counsels and recommendations on how to better live the priestly ministry, but in fact, he did it only secondarily.
-First of all, he exhorted us to return to the foundations of priestly acts.
-Benedict XVI invited us to meditate on the identity of priests.
-The famous formula of the Curé d’Ars, which defines the priesthood as “the love of the Heart of Jesus”, also takes a major place in the thinking of Benedict XVI.
-The action and lifestyle of priests then follows naturally.
-In other words, the mission of the priests can only be understood in the mystery of their consecration.
-For the priest finds his true identity in his participation in the unique priesthood of Christ, the sole priest in the New Alliance; he is a living and transparent image of Christ the Priest, whose mission he continues.
-The priesthood of Christ, in its absolute novelty in salvation history, constitutes the sole source and paradigm of the Christian priesthood, and in particular that of the priest.
-The reference to Christ is thus the essential key to an understanding of the reality of the priesthood.
+To put it another way, the mission of priests can only be understood in the mystery of their consecration.
+The priest finds his true identity in his participation in the unique priesthood of Christ, the unique priest of the New Covenant: he is a living and transparent image of Christ the priest whose mission he continues.
+The priesthood of Christ, in its absolute newness in salvation history, constitutes the unique source and paradigm of the Christian priesthood, and in particular of the priest.
+Reference to Christ is thus the key to understanding the reality of the priesthood.

 The Priest: Another Christ